LAOCOON: STILL STRUGGLING WITH THOSE SERPENTS

 our statue isn’t the one that Pliny

-saw in Titus’s palace, but an ancient copy of that statue (Guiseppe Lugli
+saw in Titus’s palace, but an ancient copy of that statue (Giuseppe Lugli

 argued in 1958 that the statue had turned up in the wrong place, as Titus’